 Calgary & Strathmore Family Lawyers Advising on Common-Law Separation

-However, separation during a common-law relationship has not always been laid out so clearly in the law.
-Common-law (adult interdependent) partnerships involve several considerations when an unmarried couple ends their relationship.
+The separation of a common-law relationship (or “adult interdependent relationship”, as it is known under Alberta family law) involves several considerations relating to adult interdependent partner support, child support, and division of property.
 The family lawyers at Getz Collins and Associates help common-law couples navigate the complexities of their finances, property, and parenting obligations post-separation.

 How to Determine if You Are in a Common-Law/Adult Interdependent Relationship in Alberta